-When you are planning a move and opting for the right Dallas movers, you are surely getting a moving estimate.
-Estimates are the right way to decide if the moving company suits your needs.
-But, are you sure you understand the assignment?
-If you do your research, you can come across useful information about moving like how to set up furniture or what things you should get rid of before a move.
+When you are planning a move and searching for the right Dallas movers, you will surely receive a moving estimate.
+Estimates are the right way to figure out if the moving company is suitable for your needs.
+But, are you sure you understand the estimation?
+If you conduct research, you can come across useful information about moving like how to set up furniture or what things you should get rid of before a move.
 Now, you can also learn how to “read” a moving estimate.

-You got your moving quote, but can you understand it?
+You received your moving quote, but can you understand it?
 Here are some crucial points to pay attention to so you can read the quote well.

 One of the crucial things is to know how much your shipment weighs.
 That’s why you should know the difference between the bound weight (estimated weight based on the walk-through) and the actual weight on a moving day.